pattmax00/GoWeb/README.md

 ## How to contribute 👨‍💻

-- Open an issue on Github if you find a bug or have a feature request.
+- Open an issue on GitHub if you find a bug or have a feature request.
 - [Email](mailto:contact@mpatterson.xyz) me a patch if you want to contribute code.
     - Please include a good description of what the patch does and why it is needed, also include how you want to be credited in the commit message.